benshi34/q-knowledge-transfer/README.md

 This repository contains the user interface, datasets, (filtered) interaction trajectories, and analysis code for the paper: "When Models Know More Than They Can Explain: Quantifying Knowledge Transfer in Human-AI Collaboration." by Quan Shi, Carlos E. Jimenez, Shunyu Yao, Nick Haber, Diyi Yang, and Karthik Narasimhan.

+For the project overview, navigate to [https://kite-live.vercel.app](https://kite-live.vercel.app)

-For a preview, navigate to [https://codeht.vercel.app](https://codeht.vercel.app).
+For a preview of the user interface, navigate to [https://codeht.vercel.app](https://codeht.vercel.app).

 ## Prerequisites